josephluck/sparkdown/README.md

 # :zap:Sparkdown:point_down:

-Yet another static site generator based on markdown files
+Yet another static site generator based on markdown files.

+Here's a [live example](http://josephluck.co.uk) of a site made using Sparkdown.

 ## What do you mean?